 Program Outcomes

 The Northwest Nazarene University Department of Graduate Counselor Education was re-accredited in 2017.
-The Council for Accreditation of Counseling and Related Educational Programs presented a certificate of accreditation for successful fulfillment of the standards to the Clinical Mental Health Counseling; Marriage, Couple, and Family Counseling; and School Counseling programs through the year 2025.
+The Council for Accreditation of Counseling and Related Educational Programs presented a certificate of accreditation for successful fulfillment of the standards for Clinical Mental Health Counseling; Marriage, Couple, and Family Counseling; and School Counseling programs through the year 2025.

 Program Objectives